SoSly/RiverTale/docs/features/rivers/Cell-based Networks Build Plan.md

 **Integration with Phase 2 command:**

-Update `/rivertale region` to show region type, output direction, and inputs.
+Update `/rivertale region` to show region cellType, output direction, and inputs.
 These are computed on-the-fly by calling the flow algorithm.

 **Validation:**
 1. Generate cells in a test area